ibrahimpemo/CATTask/README.md

 # CATTask
 This is for the CAT Task

-A summary for chapters 1, 2 and 3 from "Linux Basics for Hackers"
+A summary of the first 3 chapters from "Linux Basics for Hackers"

 Solve two problems using Python